lukewaite/lukewaite.github.io/_posts/2017-10-13-viewing-logstash-dlq-in-kibana.md

 ---

 At [Intouch Insight][intouch] our logging infrastructure is our holy grail.
-The engineering team that relies on it every day, so we need to keep it up to snuff.
+The engineering team relies on it every day, so we need to keep it up to snuff.
 I was lucky enough to be able to update our ELK cluster this week to 5.6 - a huge upgrade from our previous stack running ES 2.3 and Kibana 4.